cunningham-lab/neurocaas_ensembles/docs/source/scripts.rst

 compute_influence_confidence
 ----------------------------

-:code:`python compute_influence_confidence.py --video-name STR --groundtruth FILE --partperm STR --labellist FILE --basefolder DIR --resultsfolder DIR`
+:code:`python compute_influence_confidence.py --video-name STR --groundtruth FILE --partperm STR --labellist FILE --ensemblesfolder DIR`
+returns:

+    - (joblib object) joblib pickled dictionary of diferent models and their estimation of the groundtruth confidence `neurocaas_ensembles/scripts/script_outputs/confidence_data_{videoname,ensemblesfolder}`.

+This script takes the `get_training_frames` and `parse_modelname` functions from `compare_models_groundtruth`

 Note that Feldman 2020 calculates influence values based on the probability of being correct or not averaged over model training specifications, and not necessarily taking into account the uncertainty of the network itself.
 What if we used our heatmap outputs to determine an influence function that accounts for the uncertainty of an individual model instead?